+- (a) Derive and use the equation $F = Bqv \sin(\theta)$ where q is the charge, v is the velocity and θ is the angle between B and v. - (b) Relate the direction of the force to that of a charged particle in motion and the magnetic field. - (c) Identify the magnetic force on a charged particle moving in a plane perpendicular to that of a uniform magnetic field as a centripetal force. - (d) Derive and use mv = Bqr where m is the mass and r is the radius of the path.

-Content Learning outcomes and comments 6.4.7 Torque on a rectangular coil in a uniform and a radial magnetic field Candidates should be able to: (a) Derive and use the equation $\tau = BANI \cos(\theta)$ where τ is the torque, N is the number of turns and θ is the angle between the plane of the coil and the magnetic field.
-6.4.8 The Hall Effect and the Hall probe Candidates should be able to: (a) Describe the Hall Effect. (b) Derive and use the equation V_H = BI/nqt where V_H is the Hall voltage, n is the volume density of the mobile charge, q the charge and t is the thickness. (c) Explain how measurement of the Hall voltage can be used to determine the magnetic flux density. (d) Describe in detail the experimental setup and procedure required to calibrate, i.e. determine nqt, a Hall probe. (e) Describe how to measure a magnetic field using a Hall probe.
+6.4.7 Torque on a rectangular coil in a uniform and a radial magnetic field

+(a) Derive and use the equation $\tau = BANI\cos(\theta)$ where τ is the torque, N is the number of turns and θ is the angle between the plane of the coil and the magnetic field.

+6.4.8 The Hall Effect and the Hall probe

+- (a) Describe the Hall Effect. - (b) Derive and use the equation $V{\rm H} = \frac{BI}{nqt}$ where

+$V{\rm H}$ is the Hall voltage, n is the volume density of the mobile charge, q the charge and t is the thickness.

+- (c) Explain how measurement of the Hall voltage can be used to determine the magnetic flux density. - (d) Describe in detail the experimental setup and procedure required to calibrate, i.e. determine nqt, a Hall probe. - (e) Describe how to measure a magnetic field using a Hall probe.
 This should include the positioning of the Hall probe in the magnetic field as well as the details of the external circuit.

-6.4.9 Crossed electric and magnetic fields that are at right angles to each other Candidates should be able to: (a) Solve problems involving electric and magnetic fields that are at right angles to each other. (b) Explain how crossed electric and magnetic fields are used to separate ions of different masses in a mass spectrometer. (c) Relate the charge to mass ratio to the deflection of an ion in a mass spectrometer.
-6.4.10 Physical principles of a cyclotron Candidates should be able to: (a) Relate the charge to mass ratio to the energy required to accelerate a charged particle. (b) Identify the speed of light as the limiting speed for accelerating particles and relate this qualitatively to the energy required. (c) Explain the physical principles a cyclotron that allow particles to be accelerated to very large speeds. (d) Derive and use the non-relativistic expression for the cyclotron supply frequency.
-6.5 Electromagnetic induction 6.5.1 Magnetic flux and flux linkage Candidates should be able to: (a) Describe a simple experimental setup using a solenoid and a magnet together with the corresponding procedure required to investigate how the rate of change of flux induces an electromotive force (e.m.f.) in a circuit, reporting the observations made.
+6.4.9 Crossed electric and magnetic fields that are at right angles to each other

+- (a) Solve problems involving electric and magnetic fields that are at right angles to each other. - (b) Explain how crossed electric and magnetic fields are used to separate ions of different masses in a mass spectrometer. - (c) Relate the charge to mass ratio to the deflection of an ion in a mass spectrometer.

+6.4.10 Physical principles of a cyclotron

+- (a) Relate the charge to mass ratio to the energy required to accelerate a charged particle. - (b) Identify the speed of light as the limiting speed for accelerating particles and relate this qualitatively to the energy required. - (c) Explain the physical principles a cyclotron that allow particles to be accelerated to very large speeds. - (d) Derive and use the non-relativistic expression for the cyclotron supply frequency.

+6.5 Electromagnetic induction

+6.5.1 Magnetic flux and flux linkage

+(a) Describe a simple experimental setup using a solenoid and a magnet together with the corresponding procedure required to investigate how the rate of change of flux induces an electromotive force (e.m.f.) in a circuit, reporting the observations made.
 Only the qualitative analysis of the observations will be examined.